abyssDS/sfmlWiki/Source:-Rectangular-Boundary-Collision.md

 SFML's sprites and shapes can provide you with their axis-aligned boundary boxes (getGlobalBounds) and you can easily use these rectangles to test if they intersect.
 Unfortunately, this _only_ allows axis-aligned collision detection.

 Rectangular Boundary Collision allows testing collision based on their original rectangular boundary box (getLocalBounds).
-It tests to see if and object's rectangular boundary collides with another object's rectangular boundary.
+It tests to see if an object's rectangular boundary collides with another object's rectangular boundary.
 This method, however, allows transformations to be taken into account - most notably, rotation.

 Rectangular Boundary Collision is a single, templated free-function contained within the "collision" namespace:
 ```cpp